StardustQVQ/SPOJ-Record/README.md

 # SPOJ-Record

-My SPOJ records of solved problems.
+This is my SPOJ records of solved problems.
+Catagorized by SPOJ `tags`.